Family-friendly holidays not to miss

 Whether you seek all-out extravagance or an affordable escape, High Life picks three holidays that’ll keep your little ones happy, whatever your price range

 For the most luxe of stays, book the Rosewood Bermuda.
-Recently renovated and sprawling (in a very manicured way) over 240 acres of the exclusive Tucker’s Point area, it has the largest private beach on the island.
-There are only 90 rooms, so you’ll never have an unseemly fight for a sun-lounger – though if pole position is your aim, stay in a room that comes with a poolside cabana.
-The Explorers in Motion kids’ club keeps its charges aged five years and up busy, and the Parents’ Night Out Friday and Saturday evening clubs are incredibly popular.
+Sprawling (in a very manicured way) over 240 coastal acres of the exclusive Tucker’s Point area, it has the largest private beach on the island.
+There are only 91 rooms and suites, so you’ll never have an unseemly fight for a sun-lounger – though, if pole position is your aim, stay in a room that comes with a poolside cabana.
+Supervised ‘Hangouts’ keep children from five to nine busy during the day, and there are kids’ movie nights on Fridays, freeing up parents for ‘us’ time.

 The Balearic Islands attract millions of visitors every year, offering a hard-to-beat combination of beaches, history and a fabulous climate.
 Menorca, declared a Biosphere Reserve by Unesco, is the most family friendly of these Western Mediterranean havens, with an enormous number of pristine rocky coves and white sand beaches that slope gently into calm seas.
 You could happily spend a week splashing in the water or kayaking to a deserted beach but might be tempted out to enjoy a waterpark – the largest is the Splash Sur Menorca in Biniancolla – jeep safaris, visits to historic forts, lighthouses and over 1500 archaeological sites.

 Stay in the east of the island overlooking Arenal d’en Castell beach at the Palladium Hotel.
-As well as a kids’ club and three pools (one just for children), you’ll be right next to the Parque Acuático waterpark, so you can enjoy the rides without having the noise in your own backyard.
+As well as a kids’ club and three pools (one just for children), you’ll be right next to a waterpark, so you can enjoy the rides without having the noise in your own backyard.

 The largest of the Ionian islands, but relatively quiet (despite a certain Captain and his mandolin), Kefalonia is a dramatic mix of verdant mountains and some of the best beaches in Greece.
 If your family gets itchy feet, hike Mount Ainos, a designated national park that’s home to wild horses and deer, or explore one of the many cave systems.
 The largest, Melissani, is home to a vast natural lake.

-The Ionian Sea Hotel Villas & Aqua Park is a friendly, family-run option that has a small water park on site and rooms with space for at least one child.
+The Ionian Sea Hotel, Villas & Aqua Park is a friendly, family-run option that has a small water park on site and rooms for families of up to five.
 Kounopetra beach is a few minutes’ walk away, and its mineral-rich red sands are said to have restorative properties (tired parents, get your children to bury you in the sand).

 Visiting the loggerhead turtles who pop up at Argostoli’s harbour to see if the fishermen have any tiddlers left over.
 You can also find the turtles on the beaches of the south coast, with Kaminia being a favourite.

-Book a stay at Ionian Sea Hotel Villas & Aqua Park.
-Rooms for two adults and one child from £98pn half-board.
+Book a stay at Ionian Sea Hotel, Villas & Aqua Park.
+Rooms from £94 per night.